emilyhasson/Analogical-Reasoning/README.md

 ## Examples and Use Cases
 - Practical examples demonstrating pipeline use.
 - Sample commands or scripts for typical cases.

-## References
-- Citations and references to relevant papers or libraries.

 ## Contact Information
 - Feel free to reach out to emilyhasson927@gmail.com for any questions or clarifications.